jwebster2469/ChatGPT-store/README.md

 >- GPTs could retain user-editable knowledge base files that are updated or modified on a user-by-user basis.

+>- Right-clicking on a GPT's profile picture will only download a preview of the picture.
+GPT profile pictures generated with DALL-E should be downloadedable.

 **ChatGPT - Vintage Software**